dggreenbaum/debinterface/README.md

 #Debinterface

 This is a simple Python library for dealing with the /etc/network/interfaces file in most Debian based distributions.
-This is forked from https://github.com/dggreenbaum/debinterface to refactor it and maybe extends it with wpa_supplicant handling

 ## Changelog:
 2.0-beta - September 2014 : refactoring which breaks retrocompatibility